AdioPlatform/beta/README.md

 At the end of the Beta, we will be charging a reasonable subscription fee in the range of $5-$10 per month.

+During the beta, we will likely be reaching out to you proactively!
+We want to understand what you like, don't like, need, hate, want, wish it wasn't and info about your musical group!

-Please contact us with any questions, concerns, or ideas at blainekasten@gmail.com
+Please contact us with any questions, concerns, or ideas at info@adiohub.com.